malhamdoosh/abseqPy/README.md

 depending on what your system already has _and your internet speed_, this may take awhile to install.

-Folks who care about maintaining (and occasionally using) different versions of AbSeq can create a symlink to `abseq-run` script instead.

-Either way, installing AbSeq via `pip install .` will always create an executable in your path called `abseq`.
+You can now use abseq from your command line as `abseq`.

 If you really want to, you can install and 'compile' AbSeq yourself.
 After cloning this repository (omitting `pip install .`), follow the instructions in INSTALL.md, then you should create a symlink to `abseq-run`.

+### Maintaining versions
+Folks who care about maintaining (and occasionally using) different versions of AbSeq should **_not_** install AbSeq via `pip`.
+Instead, clone this repository and run `python setup.py install` in the root directory.
+When installation has completed, create a symlink to `abseq-run`.

 # Usage
 ## Parameter definitions